-Like mentioned above, OTT is also the content being streamed over a an internet connected device.
+As mentioned above, OTT is also the content being streamed over an internet-connected device.
 Unlike FEP content, OTT content can be considered on both CTV devices, such as Roku and Apple TV, and OLV platforms, such as Youtube.
 These “OTT devices” deliver streaming content through an online connection, while OTT providers such as Hulu and Discover Plus curate streaming content.
 Most streaming services permit OTT advertising to appear on any device, including a smart TV, smartphone, or tablet.
-This is very similar to FEP because full episode players can be accessed from both the web and applications.
+This is very similar to FEP because full-episode players can be accessed from both the web and applications.

 FEP vs CTV

 Another comparison to make is between FEP vs CTV and understanding what is Connected TV.
 A simplistic Connected TV definition is a television connected to the internet.
 Connected TV advertising inventory will include spots that play on a television set, mobile devices, desktops, and even tablets.